CZ-NIC/knot-resolver/utils/cache_gc/README.rst

 Garbage Collector
 -----------------

-.. note:: When using systemd, ``kres-cache-gc.service`` is enabled by default and does not need any manual configuration.

-Knot Resolver employs a separate garbage collector daemon which periodically trims the cache to keep its size below size limit configured using :envvar:`cache.size`.
+Knot Resolver employs a separate garbage collector process which periodically trims the cache to keep its size below size limit configured using :envvar:`cache.size`.